 First let me say that having a successful yardsale is HARD work!
-I'm not going to sugar-coat it and say that it's a piece of cake.
+As with most things in life, the harder you work at something the better the results.
 Let's say you have a busy yardsale that started at 8am, by 11am, you'll swear that it feels like 4pm and you'll be ready for a nap.
-After my last yardsale, I ended up with a 2" wide black and blue mark on my leg and I have no idea how I got it.
+After one yardsale, I ended up with a 2" wide black and blue mark on my leg and I have no idea how I got it.

 Find out if there are any restrictions your neighborhood or local government may have regarding yard sales / garage sales.
 Some areas may require a permit and have a limit on how many yardsales (or garage sales) a person is allowed to have per year or whatever.

-Put up advertisements on bulletin boards in your community (grocery stores, community center, etc).
-Spread the news of your yardsale via word of mouth too to co-workers, friends etc. When I have a yardsale, I put up signs in my neighborhood the evening before my sale (or very early in the morning the day of the sale) directing customers to my house.
+Put up flyers on bulletin boards in your community (grocery stores, community center, etc).
+Spread the news of your yardsale via word of mouth to co-workers, friends, family, facebook friends, etc. When I have a yardsale, I put up signs in my neighborhood the evening before my sale (or very early in the morning the day of the sale) directing customers to my house.
 Drawing arrows on the signs helps.
 Use sturdy cardboard and make the sign legible.
 I saw one yardsale where their signs were cut in shape of of arrows - made it easy to find the sale considering there were many turns involved.
-Using regular construction paper for signs is too flimsy, and trying to read magic marker from the road is difficult.
+Using regular construction paper for signs is too flimsy.
+And trying to read skinny lettering from the road is difficult.

 Check with your county government or homeowner's association to see if there are restrictions on yard sale signs.
 Where I live, a nearby neighborhood only allows freestanding yardsale signs.
 Those attached to street signs get torn down every morning by their Security Patrol - I've seen it happen.